HighOutputVentures/experiments/014/packages/remotion/README.md

 **Components/Hooks/Utils**

-- [x] `Composition` is used to register a component to be displayed as video
+- [x] `Composition` is used to register a component to be displayed as video.
 - [x] `Sequence` a component that lets you control what component(s) appear on your video based on the frame.
 - [x] `AbsoluteFill` automatically centers a component in the screen
 - [x] `Img` can be used instead of `img` to ensure that a particular image gets loaded before frame is rendered